This guide is focused on nascent technology. As a result, contents might be highly volatile.

 Prompting

-When inpainting, only prompt for what must appear in the inpainted area.
-Do not use your full prompt!
-This may cause the model to try and cram all these things into the inpainting area, which will look messy and wrong.
+When using Focused Area Inpainting or inpainting with models before V4, it's often helpful to only prompt for what must appear in the inpainted area.
+Using your full prompt may cause the model to try and cram all these things into the inpainting area, which will look messy and wrong.
+Doing the same when inpainting normally in V4 and beyond can be helpful, but the model often 'understands' what's already present well enough for it to be unnecessary.

-You should avoid using any UC outside of default UC when inpainting as well, for the same reason.
+You should avoid using any UC outside of default UC that isn't relevant to the inpainted region as well, for the same reason.

 CLIP Interrogator